Screening Chagas disease

 current phase of drug development

 To identify new hit series that could be progressed and become new drug candidates for Chagas disease, DNDi tests chemical compounds for in vitro activity against T. cruzi.
-Collections of natural and synthetic compounds are typically accessed from partners and commercial suppliers, and high-throughput screening is conducted in collaboration with University of Dundee and Institut Pasteur Korea.
+Collections of natural and synthetic compounds are typically accessed from partners and commercial suppliers, and high-throughput screening is conducted in collaboration with University of Dundee and Institut Pasteur Korea, with additional capacity provided by Nagasaki University beginning in 2022.

 Project updates